 VPN: VPNs can be used in many different ways, aside from simply encrypting traffic on a desktop computer:

-- Most operating systems have VPN functionality built in, such as with the IPSec protocol.
+- Most operating systems have VPN functionality built in, such as with the IPSec or WireGuard protocols.

-- VPNs can be easily used on mobile devices with various protocols that are better adapted to intermittent connectivity, such as IPSec/IKEv2.
+- VPNs can be easily used on mobile devices with various protocols that are better adapted to intermittent connectivity.
+For example, WireGuard is ideal for mobile use.

 - VPNs can be combined with different features.
-For example, some VPNs incorporate an ad-blocking feature, such as with NordVPN and CyberSec.
+For example, some VPNs have ad-blocking features.
+For example, we see this with both CyberGhost and NordVPN.

-- There are a handful of different VPN protocols available for different use cases, with new ones in development (see WireGuard).
+- There are a handful of different VPN protocols available for different use cases, with new ones in development, as we discussed above.

 In comparison to Tor, VPNs are more versatile and more comparable (with various devices and operating systems).

 Trust is a major factor when selecting privacy tools, but it’s also subjective.
-Here’s my take:
+Nonetheless, here’s my take: